Skip to main content

 Written rental agreements

-If the rental agreement is in writing, it must be on the form prescribed by Consumer Affairs Victoria [section 26].
-This is the template form for all properties rented out from 29 March 2021, when new rental laws started.
+If the rental agreement is in writing, it must be on a form prescribed by Consumer Affairs Victoria [section 26].
+These template forms are for all properties rented out from 29 March 2021, when new rental laws started.

 What must be in a written agreement